box/box-developer-changelog/content/2019/11-18-new-ios-sdk-now-available.md

 is_new_feature: true
 ---

-# New iOS SDK Now Available
+# New iOS SDK now available

 A new major release of the iOS SDK has been released and is now generally available.
 The new SDK includes a number of major revisions: